philrenn95/ACGAN/README.md

 # ACGAN
-An auxiliary classifier gan that recreates the dataset of cifar10 and classifies the images.
+An auxiliary classifier gan that recreates the dataset of fashion mnist and classifies the images.